Introduce yourself to the patient including your name and role.

-Superficial dyspareunia – pain at the external surface of the genitalia
+Superficial dyspareunia: pain at the external surface of the genitalia.

-Deep dyspareunia – pain deep in the pelvis
+Deep dyspareunia: pain deep within the pelvis.

 You should clarify:

-Duration of the symptom
+the duration of the symptom

-Location of the pain (e.g. superficial or deep)
+the location of the pain (e.g. superficial or deep)

-Nature of the pain (e.g. sharp, aching, burning)
+the nature of the pain (e.g. sharp, aching, burning)

 Vulval skin changes and itching

-Infections such as candida (thrush), bacterial vaginosis and sexually transmitted infections
+Infections such as candida (thrush), bacterial vaginosis and sexually transmitted infections (e.g. gonorrhoea).

-Vaginal atrophy occurs in post-menopausal women and can lead to itching and bleeding of the vagina
+Vaginal atrophy occurs in post-menopausal women and can lead to itching and bleeding of the vagina.

-Lichen sclerosis appears as white patches on the vulva and is associated with itching
+Lichen sclerosis appears as white patches on the vulva and is associated with itching.

 Urinary symptoms such as frequency, urgency and dysuria can be relevant to gynaecological problems (e.g. dyspareunia, vaginal prolapse, pelvic pain).